digital-fabric/extralite/README.md

 ## What is Extralite?

-Extralite is an extra-lightweight (less than 460 lines of C-code) SQLite3 wrapper for Ruby.
-It provides a single class with a minimal set of methods to interact with an SQLite3 database.
+Extralite is a fast, extra-lightweight (less than 460 lines of C-code) SQLite3 wrapper for Ruby.
+It provides a single class with a minimal set of methods for interacting with an SQLite3 database.

 ## Features